babalugats76/quizdini-2.0-teach/README.md

   - NavBar
     - Alter so that an exit icon shows on mobile device, in lieu of Logout
   - Icons
-    - Update UI\Icon with svgs for
+    - Migrate version of newly-created SVG component and adapt
   - Semantic UI
     - Continue migrating work-in-progress style to semantic
+      - Checkbox `line-height`
       - When appropriate, alter variables and provide overrides
       - For truly custom work, simply place it in `sites.overrides` in each own themed sections
       - Fix overflow-y (scrolling issue)
       - Work on potentially remove Grid from pages which feature the logo; optionally, fix the spacing issue, etc.
+Kay
+  -

 # User Migration